RHIT-CSSE/csse220/Homework/HWRefactoringInheritance/README.md

 ## To do:

-1. In Eclipse, import this project (RefactoringInheritance) from your local copy of the CSSE220 repo
+1. In Eclipse, import this project (HWRefactoringInheritance) from your local copy of the CSSE220 repo
 2. Design (Part 1) Come up with an improved design that uses inheritance to reduce code duplication
 3. Refactor (Part 2) Implement the new design by refactoring code
 4. Extend (Part 3 + 4) Add on additional functionality using inherited functionality from the recently improved classes/design